Dental Sleep Medicine Snoreguards

 A person snores when his/her airway becomes blocked during the deep breathing that occurs while sleeping.
 Sometimes the tongue relaxes and falls back towards the throat, blocking the flow of air.
 As less air is able to pass through, you begin to snore — a result of the vibrations in your throat.

 With a Snore Guard from Drs.
-Resuta, Robbins and Filipovic, it’s possible for you and your partner to finally sleep through the night and feel alert during the day.
+Resuta, Truan, Funt and Going, it’s possible for you and your partner to finally sleep through the night and feel alert during the day.

 How Does a Snore Guard Work?